We know that pharmacy owners and professionals have a number of questions about the new guidance .

 We know from our own regulatory tools and from external sources that this is a key risk for patients.

-We also stipulate that online pharmacies should make clear that the decisions about treatment are for both the prescriber and the person to jointly consider during the consultation.
-However, the final decision will always be the prescriber’s.
+Our guidance reflects what is set out by the MHRA’s Blue Guide on the advertising and promotion of medicines.
+But it sets an additional requirement for online pharmacies- that an appropriate consultation to be carried out before a POM and its quantity can be chosen.
+It also stipulates that online pharmacies should make clear that the decisions about treatment are for both the prescriber and the person to jointly consider during the consultation, in line with the MHRA’s guidance.
+However, the final decision will always be the prescriber's.

 Will patients be able to get multiple orders to the same address?